stevegt/cc-guide/README.md

 fulfills these requirements.
 The developer then proceeds to write code that will pass the tests.

-Similarly, in test-driven governance, goals are defined in commits, followed by commits containing tests that verify progress toward those goals, and finally commits that implement the changes needed to make progress.
+Similarly, in test-driven governance (TDG), goals are defined in commits, followed by commits containing tests that verify progress toward those goals, and finally commits that implement the changes needed to make progress.
 As new situations and issues arise and we learn from experience, we create new goals and tests, allowing adaptation to changing circumstances.

 This approach to governance is similar to the scientific process, in that it encourages an iterative approach to decision-making.
 The